bsoelch/FlipRot/README.md

 ```
 main register is 0

-## IO
-when reading and writing from special memory addresses IO-operations are prefored
-### Char-IO
-the adress 0xffffffffffffffff (2^64-1) is reserved for character IO,
-currently only ascii characters are suppored,
-it is planed to support in/output of all unicode-characters

-- loading from this address reads a character from the console and moves the char-id in the main register
-- storing to this address writes the character with the id in the main register to the console

-### Int-IO
-the adress 0xfffffffffffffffe (2^64-2) is currently used for direct IO of (64bit) integers,
-direct IO of numbers may be removed later

-- loading from this address reads a 64bit integer from the console and moves it to the main register
-- storing to this address writes the value of the main register (as hexadecimal number) to the console

 ## Compile Time Macros

 ### Comments
 Comments start with '#_ ' and end with '_#'

 Example:

 ```
 code
 #_ this is a comment _# more code
 ```

-### lables
+### labels
-Labels are defined by a '#label' followed by an identifer,
+Labels are defined by a '#label' followed by an identifier,
-when derecerenced, a lable points to the codeposition after the label definition
+when dereferenced, a label points to the code position after the label definition

 Example:

 ```
 jumpif skip
 #label loop